-- 5.1 To ensure that the charity has a governance structure that is appropriate to a charity of its size, complexity, stage of development and its charitable objects. - 5.2 To reflect annually on the board's performance and your own performance as a trustee. - 5.3 To ensure that the Board of Trustees has the skills required to govern the charity well and has access to relevant external professional advice and expertise. - 5.4 To ensure that there is an open procedure for the recruitment of Trustees. - 5.5 To ensure there are succession plans for the Chair and the Chief Executive. - 5.6 To participate in individual and collective development and training of trustees. - 5.7 To abide by the code of conduct for Trustees. - To ensure that major decisions and board policies are made by the trustees acting collaboratively and with the best interests of the charity.
+- 5.1 To ensure that the charity has a governance structure that is appropriate to a charity of its size, complexity, stage of development and its charitable objects which therefore enables the 5.2 Trustees to fulfil their responsibilities. - 5.2 To reflect annually on the board's performance and your own performance as a trustee. - 5.3 To ensure that the Board of Trustees has the skills required to govern the charity well, and has access to relevant external professional advice and expertise. - 5.4 To ensure that there is an open procedure for the recruitment of Trustees. - 5.5 To ensure there are succession plans for the Chair and the Chief Executive. - 5.6 To participate in individual and collective development and training of trustees. - 5.7 To abide by the code of conduct for Trustees. - 5.8 To ensure that major decisions and board policies are made by the trustees acting collaboratively and with the best interests of the charity.